Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 19-request-limits/README.md

 3. **Why Does the Documentation Say "MAY" Get Killed?**
    - Some Linux configurations (e.g., overcommit settings) **may** allow memory overuse beyond limits in rare cases.
    - However, by default, **exceeding memory limits results in an immediate OOM kill**—even if the node has free memory.
-   - Some linux configurations(e.g., overcommit settings) may allow memory overuse beyond limits in rare case.

 Thus, memory limits are **hard constraints** at the container level, enforced by the **Linux kernel via cgroups**, regardless of node memory availability.